mstksg/inCode/copy/entries/monad-plus-3.md

 ### A MonadPlus Review

-Remember, a monad is an object where you have defined a meaningful way to chain functions on that object.
+The usefulness of a monad depends on how you define the characteristic "bind" or "chaining" behavior.
 For this article, MonadPlus refers to the design pattern (and Haskell typeclass) where you model this "chaining" as a "success/fail" process[^plus].

 [^plus]: You might be aware that in the current Haskell standard library